express-validator/express-validator/docs/feature-schema-validation.md

 ---

 Schemas are a special, object-based way of defining validations or sanitizations on requests.
-At the root-level, you specify the field paths as the keys, and an object as values -- which define the error messages, locations and validations/sanitizations.
+At the root-level, you specify field paths as keys, and objects as values -- which define the error messages, locations and validations/sanitizations.

-Its syntaxs looks like this:
+Its syntax looks like this:

 ```js
 const { checkSchema } = require('express-validator');